How are ion channels regulated in neurons?

 Acid-sensing ion channels are know to bind to a whole host of molecules including PICK1, PSD-95, Lin7b, and many others.
-An interesting family of proteins that bind to and regulate ASICs are the Stomatin family of integral membrane proteins (Stomatin, Stomatin-like proteins 1-3).
+An interesting family of proteins that bind to and regulate ASICs are the SPFH family of integral membrane proteins (Stomatin, Stomatin-like proteins 1-3).
 These proteins regulate ASIC channels in an isoform specific manner, largely reducing the total ASIC current.
-The mechanism of this reduction in current is an open question and one that we are interested in tackling.
+The mechanism of this reduction in current is an open question that we are attempting to understand.

 In response to injury, damaged tissue undergoes a complex immune reaction called inflammation.
 In addition to aiding in recovery, the extracellular signals associated with inflammation alter the electrical properties of nociceptive nerve terminals by directly exciting the nerve terminals (ATP, protons, 5-HT) or by sensitizing the nerve (bradykinin, prostaglandins, cytokines) through activation of membrane receptors.
 The mechanisms of nerve sensitization are thought to involve indirect effects on ion channels at the nerve terminals through activation of membrane receptors.